particle-iot/particle-windows-sdk/README.md

 Guid eventListenerID = ParticleCloud.SharedCloud.SubscribeToDeviceEventsWithPrefixAsync(handler, "e9eb56e90e703f602d67ceb3");
 ```

-other option is calling same method via the `ParticleDevice` instance:
+The method `SubscribeToDeviceEventsWithPrefixAsync` can also be called on a `ParticleDevice` instance, guaranteeing that private events will be received since having access device instance in your app signifies that the user has this device claimed.

 ```cs
 Guid eventListenerID = myDevice.SubscribeToDeviceEventsWithPrefixAsync(handler, "temp");
 ```

-this guarantees that private events will be received since having access device instance in your app signifies that the user has this device claimed.

 ### Unsubscribing from events